 When studying the many aspects of Āsana, my teacher taught me not just the final form of the Āsana, but also that there was a learning around the context and especially the Vinyāsa Krama of each Āsana and the ‘family’ to which they belonged.

 For example when studying Āsana such as Bakāsana, I was taught that there are certain protective and selective criteria that need to be considered as part of both the dynamic of the form and the prerequisite steps.
-These also help in determining the readiness of the practitioner to engage in the dynamic that Āsana such as this one sit.
+These also help in determining the readiness of the practitioner to engage in the dynamic that Āsana, such as this one, sit within.

 These considerations include a specific Vinyāsa Krama or steps into and out of the Āsana.
 These steps in themselves offer a sort of check list to determine if the student is adequately prepared and thus ready to engage in the process of which the final form is but a still frame within a movie.

 These considerations within the methodology of Krishnamacharya’s and Desikachar’s teaching appear to be somewhat at odds within many of the current attitudes to and within Modern Postural Yoga.
 In that Yoga students and teachers idée fixe with attaining the final form dominates the reality of the postural landscape that we call Yoga today.

 This idée fixe around final form also appears to include exploring short cuts or nifty choreographical bypasses where the aim is to get into the posture by whatever means we can.
 This is not what or how Krishnamacharya and Desikachar taught in that the Vinyāsa Krama also determined if the student was well prepared and physically competent for these more challenging physical forms.

 The Vinyāsa Krama for Bakāsana is one such example and two examples of the approach to and from the Āsana are illustrated, each in themselves determining the readiness of the student for the final form.